 - This process can be repeated 3-5 times.

 Using Mushroom Grow Kits

-This is the easiest and I would advise this for beginners.
-Of course, you can do the other options if the materials are just at your hands’ reach.
-That will be saving a lot.
+This is the easiest, and I would advise this for beginners.
+Of course, you can do the other options if the materials are just within your hands' reach.
+That will save a lot.

 You will need to purchase Mushroom Grow kits.
 A complete guide is also included.
-If you are buying from a local mushroom supplier or grower, you can also ask the seller for more advice.
+If you buy from a local mushroom supplier or grower, you can also ask the seller for more advice.

 Here are a few online shops where you can buy these Mushroom Grow Kits

 There you go!
-Which options of growing mushrooms do you prefer?
+Which options for growing mushrooms do you prefer?
 Did you also try any of them?
 Let us know your experience and advice for better mushroom growing.